-- 12.2.1 - All situations that occur will be analyzed always with “Fair-Play”.
+12.2.1 - All situations that occur will be analyzed always with “Fair-Play”.

 13 - Protest and Sanctions

-- 13.1 - All protests must be made in writing by the team manager and delivered to the Jury no later than 90 min after the match is finished.
+- 13.1 - All protests must be made in writing by the team manager and delivered to the Jury no later than 90 minutes after the match is finished.

 - 13.2 - Protests must be delivered to the Tournament Office.

-- 13.3 - A protest fee of 100€ will be paid at that time.
-This fee will be returned if the protest is approved.
+13.3.1 - This fee will be returned if the protest is approved.

-- 13.4 - Protests that concern referees decisions will not be accepted.
+- 13.4 - Protests that concern referees' decisions will not be accepted.

-- 13.5.5 - If a player that is suspended plays in a match, the team with the suspended player loses automatically the match with 0-3.
+- 13.5.2 - If a player that is suspended plays in a match, the team with the suspended player loses automatically the match with 0-3.

-- 13.5.6 - Severe offences will be reported to the FA of the nation concerned.
+- 13.7 - Severe offences will be reported to the FA of the nation concerned.

 14 - Walk Over